gto76/python-cheatsheet/README.md

 <iter> = as_completed(<coll_of_Futures>)       # Each Future is yielded as it completes.
 ```
 * **Map() and as_completed() also accept 'timeout' argument that causes TimeoutError if result isn't available in 'timeout' seconds after next() is called.**
 * **Exceptions that happen inside threads are raised when next() is called on map's iterator or when result() is called on a Future.
-It's exception() method returns exception or None.**
+Its exception() method returns exception or None.**
 * **An object with the same interface called ProcessPoolExecutor provides true parallelism by running a separate interpreter in each process.
 Arguments and results must be [pickable](#pickle).**